 - assessing feedback from clients of the services provided by the records management program

-- benchmarking against standards such as AS/ISO 15489 and standards issued by State Records
+- benchmarking against standards such as AS/ISO 15489 and standards issued by NSW State Archives and Records

 - assessing the level of understanding and use of records management policies and procedures by staff

 - conducting an internal audit of recordkeeping and/or management of records

 - using the Records Management Assessment Tool, and

 - conducting detailed reviews of high risk business areas to confirm that records are being created and captured into the recordkeeping system.